pitfail/pitfail-reports/report2/report2.rst

 Since any of these figures can be increased to make the performance data more precise, storing this information can easily become overwhelming.

-Pitfail is stored in a light-weight and portable H2 relational database that takes advantage of the relations between users, portfolios, stocks, assets, leagues, companies, etc. It is scalable to handle the large amount of information needed to create performance charts and statistics.
+PitFail is stored in a light-weight and portable H2 relational database that takes advantage of the relations between users, portfolios, stocks, assets, leagues, companies, etc. It is scalable to handle the large amount of information needed to create performance charts and statistics.

 Database Schema
 ...............